noonesimg/obsidian-audio-player/README.md

 ## Notes
-If there're any bugs, don't hesitate to open an issue
+If there're any bugs or instabilities, don't hesitate to open an issue